 The money exchange scam is typical for countries whose currency has plummeted, like Vietnam and Indonesia.
 You go to the money exchange and want to exchange your couple of hundred US dollars for few millions of the local currency.
 You and the teller both count the money, you take it and go to your hotel.
 A few hours later, you realize you only have 600,000 instead of a million.

-Solution: if you can’t follow the teller’s quick hands, always count the money again after receiving them.
+How to avoid it: if you can’t follow the teller’s quick hands, always count the money again after receiving them.

 7. The cheap restaurant; common scams in Southeast Asia